AUTOIMMUNE & INFLAMMATION

 Medically Reviewed

-Hashimoto’s causes a low functioning thyroid, creating a cascade of symptoms that can be triggered at any time.
-Adding to the fire: it’s an autoimmune condition, meaning each flare damages the ever-important gland.
+Hashimoto’s usually causes a low-functioning thyroid, creating a cascade of symptoms that can be triggered at any time.
+Sometimes, it can cause a high functioning thyroid.
+Adding to the fire: It’s an autoimmune condition, meaning each flare damages the ever-important gland.
+But what does a Hashimoto's attack feel like, and what should you do if you experience one?

-What is Hashimoto’s disease?
-This autoimmune condition is what happens when your own immune system makes antibodies that attack and damage your thyroid, which is the butterfly-shaped gland at the base of your neck.
-About five percent of people have Hashimoto’s disease, and it affects 8 times more women than men, most often between ages 40 and 60, according to the National Institute of Diabetes and Digestive and Kidney Diseases .
-Hashimoto's disease symptoms vary from person to person.
+Hashimoto’s disease is an autoimmune condition that causes your immune system to make antibodies that attack and damage your thyroid (the butterfly-shaped gland at the base of your neck).
+About 5% of people have Hashimoto’s disease, and it affects eight times more women than men, most often those between ages 40 and 60, according to the National Institute of Diabetes and Digestive and Kidney Diseases .
+Hashimoto's disease symptoms vary from person to person, though there are some common signs.

 What are the symptoms of Hashimoto’s disease?